oddbird/css-sandbox/src/toggles/index.md

 There are many use-cases
-that require "toggling" the state of one element by clicking on a different element.
+that require "toggling" the state of one element by interacting with a different element.

 Many of these could be described in terms of _show/hide_ states specifically: